zym234555/SukiSU-Ultra/docs/README-en.md

 - The file in the “kernel” directory is under [GPL-2.0-only](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license.

-- The images of the files `ic_launcher(?!.*alt.*).*` with anime character emoticons are copyrighted by [五十根大虾仁](https://space.bilibili.com/370927), the Brand Intellectual Property in the images is owned by [明风OuO](https://space.bilibili.com/274939213), and the vectorization is done by @MiRinChan.
+- The images of the files `ic_launcher(?!.*alt.*).*` with anime character emoticons are copyrighted by [五十根大虾仁](https://space.bilibili.com/370927), the Brand Intellectual Property in the images is owned by [明风 OuO](https://space.bilibili.com/274939213), and the vectorization is done by @MiRinChan.
 Before using these files, in addition to complying with [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.txt), you also need to comply with the authorization of the two authors to use these artistic contents.

 - Except for the files or directories mentioned above, all other parts are under [GPL-3.0 or later](https://www.gnu.org/licenses/gpl-3.0.html) license.